 For ten years (1950 to 1960) during Romania’s “long decades of communism,” the city’s name was changed to Stalin City.
 In November 1987, during a climate of economic depression and devastating food shortages, a Brașov rebellion erupted.
 It was labor’s response to communist leader Nicolae Ceaușescu’s “draconian economic policies to curb food and energy consumption and reduce worker’s wages.”
 The labor uprisings occurred in the industrial centers of Cluj-Napoca, Nicolina, Iași, and Brașov.
 The strike was brutally repressed by communist authorities, and workers involved were imprisoned.

 I attribute some of the unfriendliness encountered to the horrific and seemingly never-ending covid pandemic.
 I’ve learned not to belabor this and move on, but I’m human, and it affected my concept of some countries visited.
 To those who are clearly unkind and hostile to unthreatening lost and confused travelers, I have one karmic wish.
-It’s that someday, they find themselves alone, disorientated, and severely lost in unfamiliar foreign territory where no one speaks their language, i.e., the bowels of Mumbai or Istanbul, and they’re met with a mean or unfriendly reaction when seeking help.
+It’s that someday, they find themselves alone, disorientated, and severely lost in unfamiliar foreign territory where no one speaks their language, i.e., the bowels of Mumbai or Istanbul, and they’re met with an unnecessarily mean or unfriendly reaction when seeking help.
 Just saying… Although this trip has been a fantastic, enriching experience, it hasn’t always been easy – but then, that’s what adventure is all about!
 I truly hope my next trip is less covid infected.